WorkAroundHQ/app/README.md

 These services can be accessed via different REST endpoints, dynamically created by Supabase.

+## Security Measures

+Have a look on our [Security](https://github.com/WorkAroundHQ/app/blob/main/SECURITY.md) Measures.

 ## Feedback

 If you have any feedback, please reach out to us [@WorkAroundHQ](https://twitter.com/workaroundhq)